Taught course

 Course content

 The Modern Languages teacher training course is held in very high esteem by all those who work with us: partnership schools, languages teachers, and our students who year after year say that they find the challenge exciting and our support outstanding.
-We aim to help student teachers develop into well informed, critical and adaptable teachers so that their own teaching personality can blossom.
+We aim to help you to develop into a well informed, critical and adaptable Modern Languages teacher so that your own teaching personality can blossom.
 We welcome applications from excellent and committed linguists who wish to train to teach French, German or Spanish and make a positive difference to language learning and children’s lives.

-You may be eligible for bursaries of up to £26,000 (depending on qualifications) in line with the government’s priority to attract more well qualified Modern Language teachers or a scholarships of £28,000 in lieu of a bursary from the British Council.
-You could also benefit from additional early career payments of up to £6,000.
+You may be eligible for a bursary of up to £25,000 for 2024 entry (depending on qualifications) in line with the government’s priority to attract more well qualified Modern Language teachers and a scholarship of £27,000 in lieu of a bursary (for 2024 entry).

 Qualification, course duration and attendance options